LGST-LAB/OpenVlasov6/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Citation
+Academic works using OpenVlasov6 should cite the paper "OpenVlasov6: A 3D-3V Fully Kinetic Multifluid Vlasov Solver," by Eric A. Comstock and Álvaro Romero-Calvo.
+Additionally, since GetFEM is a requirement, "GetFEM: Automated FE Modeling of Multiphysics Problems Based on a Generic Weak Form Language" by Yves Renard and Konstantinos Poulios should also be cited.

 ## Questions and inquiries
 Please submit any questions or inquiries to [my institutional email](eric.comstock@gatech.edu).
 If and only if that does not work, try [my personal email](eac@comstockcomputing.com).
 If my institutional email is still active, I will only accept inquiries there.